-In the third part, we'll look at managing the state of the data in your clientside application.
+communicating with the server.
+Then we'll look at managing the state of the data in your client-side application.
 We'll look at a JavaScript pattern called a reducer and then talk about Redux, a library that implements the reducer pattern and is commonly used with React.